 Eggs are laid in batches inside a cocoon or capsule attached to a solid object, or carried around on the underside of the adult, depending on species.

 The Medicinal leech, above, is the biggest freshwater leech in the UK - lengths of 20 cm have been recorded.
 It used to be fairly widespread but once bridges replaced fords and drinking troughs replaced ponds it became very difficult to find in the wild as it no longer had easy access to its victims.

 It has strong teeth which make a Y-shaped cut in the skin, and an anticoagulant in its digestive juices stops the clotting of the victim's blood.

 It can consume 2 - 5 times its own body weight in blood, and go without feeding for 18 months.
 A full meal can take around 200 days to digest.

 Medicinal leeches are raised commercially to obtain hirudin - the anti-coagulant used to prevent blood clots.
-For more details see the table below.
+For more details see the Know your leech page.

 Feeds mainly on turtles, but will also feed on alligators if there are no turtles.